hhu-adam/lean4monaco/README.md

 `lean4monaco` contains a sample project `lean4monaco/demo/` which you can use for comparison.

+Ideally you clone this repo using `git clone --recurse-submodules <ssh/https address>` to load the included submodule.
+(alternatively, call `git submodule init && git submodule update` inside the cloned the repo).

-If you cloned `lean4monaco`, you can run the demo with
+Afterwards, you can run the demo with

 ```
 cd lean4monaco